zicklag/docs-1/cloud/glossary.md

 ## Rate Limiting

-<<<<<<< HEAD Rate limiting refers to technical limitations within Directus Cloud as well as Cloud Projects.
-You will
-encounter the following API request limits at each node tier.
+Rate limiting refers to technical limitations within Directus Cloud as well as Cloud Projects.
+You will encounter the following API request limits at each node tier.

 | Tier                       | Limit                                               |
 | -------------------------- | --------------------------------------------------- |